dplocki/nodejs-training/README.md

 The code for NodeJS training.
 And Docker.

 Some time ago, the company which I was working in, started this Node course for its developers.
-I volunteer.
-No idea what happens with the rest of code from this project.
+I volunteered.
+I have no idea what happened with the rest of code from this project (definitly there was more commits).

 ## Run with Docker